tusharzalte/tusharesume/README.md

 Employers use resumes to make recruiting choices, and it can also help us secure interview after submitting a job application.
 Owing to this one must ensure that the resume is clean and has relevant content.

-Resume builder is a application used to create ATS(Applicant Tracking System) friendly resumes.
+Resume builder is a application used to create <b> ATS(Applicant Tracking System) </b> friendly resumes.
 This app helps to create resumes which has all the relevant information needed to get hired.

 https://user-images.githubusercontent.com/56690856/183486623-fa7e7b0f-a094-4716-b2d0-87c4b803cedb.mp4